karmab/kubevirt_sprint_demo/README.md

 - deploy downstream openshift 3.9 on 3 masters + 3 nodes with metrics and cns
 - deploy latest kubevirt
+- show v2v apb
-- import windows vm with v2v apb
+- import windows vm disk with v2v apb
+- show vm entities in the console, start vm from console
-- launch a windows vm using windows vm apb and using a cloned pvc
+- launch a windows vm using windows vm template
 - access windows vm using exposed rdp fron the outside
+- deploy an sqlserver apb
-- switch the sqlserver of the vm to an external one
+- switch the sqlserver of windows to this external one
-- show vm entities in the console

 ## current issues

 - need to find the best HA name for master config... defaulting to first node is wrong
-- heketi admin secret type has to be changed to gluster.org/glusterfile, making default gluster storage class useless
-- custom build of the custom webconsole image  crashloops
 - same template fails to be deployed through template service broker. should leave in default project if old templating system will be used
 - seeding script to additional sqlserver is missing
 - need to find out proper sqlserver connection string for remote access
-- fedora vms lack default route
 - load balancer ips can't be reached through openvpn
+- cloning disabled

 ## infra used